 A teacher is specifically responsible for GATE students.
 These are identified by teachers, parents or the students themselves and a personalised programme is developed to enrich their learning in the particular area of their talent or ability.

-Yes, we have a SENDCO primary and a SENDCO secondary under the direction of the Head of Inclusion.
+Yes, we have a dedicated Head of Inclusion.
 All learning support students have a 'pupil passport' identifying their areas of strength and development.
 This is shared with all teachers and specific targets are agreed for these students and their progress is measured against these targets

-Our SENDCOs manage a professional development programme to ensure that all teachers understand their responsibility for addressing the learning needs of all students, not just the most able or any other single group
+Our Inclusion Team manages a professional development programme to ensure that all teachers understand their responsibility for addressing the learning needs of all students, not just the most able or any other single group